20 Things To Do In Spiti Valley For The Ultimate Experience

 The highest fuel station in the world is located at the Khunjerab Pass on the China-Pakistan border.
 At an altitude of 15,397 feet (4,693 meters) above sea level, it is not only the highest fuel station but also one of the highest border crossings in the world.

-The fuel station is strategically important as it is the only source of fuel for vehicles traveling between China and Pakistan.
+The fuel station is strategically important as it is the only fuel source for vehicles travelling between China and Pakistan.
 This is the most popular thing to see in Spiti Valley.
 Despite the harsh weather conditions and difficult terrain, the fuel station is operational throughout the year.

 The construction and maintenance of such a high-altitude fuel station pose significant challenges, but its importance for trade and transportation makes it a vital infrastructure project for both countries.